-Cell EMF calculator is a simple tool that provides you with the value of electromotive force (EMF) for any galvanic (voltaic) cell with given electrodes potential.
+Cell EMF calculator is a simple tool that provides you with the value of electromotive force (EMF) for any galvanic (voltaic) cell with a given electrode potential.
 If you are a bit confused with all these terms, don't worry!
-In the article below, you will find a brief description of what is EMF, how to calculate EMF, and examples of electromotive force sources.
+In the article below, you will find a brief description of what EMF is, how to calculate EMF, and examples of electromotive force sources.
 Moreover, we prepared an explanation of a redox reaction and a galvanic cell.
-A short step-by-step tutorial demonstrates the usage of our calculator.
+A short step-by-step tutorial demonstrates the usage of our cell EMF calculator.
 Scroll down to keep reading!

 What is EMF?